 See Quick Info more often, and with more complete content.

 Extend this basic feature of the IDE to virtually all methods, functions and macros, including symbols from 3rd-party libraries.
-Visual Assist includes comments taken from headers and source files in Quick Info.
+Visual Assist includes comments taken from header files and source files in Quick Info.

-Display stable symbols in italic to know when you're referencing a symbol that's been overridden.
+Display system symbols in italic to know when you're referencing a symbol that's been overridden.

 Reference a symbol from a system or a 3rd-party library and Visual Assist displays the symbol in italics if it is has not been overridden.
 Write code and rely on italics to be certain methods behave as documented.
 Browse legacy code and if an expected symbol is not italic, know immediately there exists an the overriding method.